Cincinnati: Public transportation

 The Connector streetcar line was established in 2016.

 The Connector streetcar line in Downtown and Over-the-Rhine opened for service on September 9, 2016, crossing directly above the unfinished subway on Central Parkway downtown.
 Today the streetcar boasts over 3.5 mi of track and 16 hours of service per day on weekdays.
 It had an annual ridership of over 846,000 in 2022.

 Cincinnati is served by the Southwest Ohio Regional Transit Authority (SORTA), the Transit Authority of Northern Kentucky (TANK) and the Clermont Transportation Connection.
 SORTA and TANK primarily operate 40 ft diesel buses, though some lines are served by longer articulated or hybrid-engine buses.
 SORTA buses operate under the "Metro" name and are referred to by locals as such.

-A system of public staircases known as the Steps of Cincinnati guides pedestrians up and down the city's many hills.
+A system of public staircases guides pedestrians up and down the city's many hills.
 In addition to practical use linking hillside neighborhoods, the 400 stairways provide visitors with scenic views of the Cincinnati area.

 Cincinnati is served by Amtrak's Cardinal, an intercity passenger train which makes three weekly trips in each direction between Chicago and New York City through Cincinnati Union Terminal.